touchlab/KaMPKit/README.md

 [Intro to Kotlin Multiplatform](https://vimeo.com/371428809) - General intro to KMP from Oredev in Nov 2019.
 Good overall summary of the platform.

-### Native Mobile with KMP

-*Coming soon.
-More in depth discussion of the architectural thinking behind the app, as well as source organization and deployment strategies.*

 ### Kotlin/Native Concurrency

 Kotlin/Native's state and concurrency model is different than the JVM (which includes Android).
 The goal is "[Saner Concurrency](https://medium.com/@kpgalligan/saner-concurrency-74b0bf8ed446)" In practice, if you're not writing custom concurrency logic, it's pretty simple, *but only if you understand it*.
 You ***must*** learn the basics.